Missouri Gov. Greitens charged with second felony

-Missouri Gov. Eric Greitens has been charged with felony computer tampering related to his alleged use of a donor list from his veterans' charity for his 2016 gubernatorial campaign, according to the state's attorney general.
+Missouri Gov. Eric Greitens has been charged with felony computer tampering related to his alleged use of a donor list from his veterans' charity for his 2016 gubernatorial campaign, according to a statement from the circuit attorney of St. Louis.

 It's the second felony charge the Missouri Republican is facing.
 Greitens also faces a felony charge related to accusations from his former mistress who alleges he bound her hands with tape, put a blindfold on her, took a partially nude photo of her and then threated to release the photo if she mentioned his name, according to a Missouri House committee report.